 If you're reading this, you probably ended up on the wrong side of that 14/86 split.

-While I may not know you, I have worked with hundreds of writers just like you over the last several years, and I'm confident I can tell you exactly why you failed to reach the 50K mark.
+While I may not know you, I have worked with hundreds of writers just like you over the last several years, and I'm confident I can tell you exactly why you failed to reach the 50,000 word mark.
 It was almost certainly a combination of the following five reasons.

 1. You didn't have a plan

-By "a plan", I mean a specific writing schedule that identified when, where, and how many words you were going to write each day.
-This Writing Plan should also have identified where you were going to be recording your daily word count, and how you would get back on track for days when you fell behind your word count goals.
+By "a plan," I mean a specific writing schedule that identifies when, where, and how many words you were going to write each day.
+This Writing Plan should also identifiy where you were going to be recording your daily word count, and how you would get back on track for days when you fell behind your word count goals.

 You should also have developed a Life Plan that identified mitigation strategies for all those life issues (work, family, chores, other responsibilities) that end up getting in the way of writing.